libresoul/mysite/src/blog/regex-the-love-hate-relationship.md

 ![form-result](/images/form_result-the-love-hate-relationship.webp)

 Well now you know why.
-Well you may thing it's just me, wrong!
-XD Russian Government, Cisco, Cloudflare, AWS and even Google were victims of fat\
+You may thing it's just me, wrong!
+XD\
-fingering regex.
+Russian Government, Cisco, Cloudflare, AWS and even Google were victims of fat fingering regex.
 [More on here](https://regexlicensing.org/incident/).

 ## How does Regex actually work